PipesAndFiltersProject/ProcessorNode/README.md

 If the application wants to use the ProcessorNode remote configuration features, configuration file should additionally include:
 * A port listening for configuration request messages (UDP broadcast messages) from a remote Configurator app
     * this port should be the same for all Nodes in the installation, since Configurator app does not have information on which machines Nodes are installed and which and ports Nodes are listening to.
-So a single port number should be configured for all Nodes
+So a same port number should be configured for all Nodes
 * If the Node does not have an output to the Next node, which can also be used to send responses to configuration requests, a configuration output should be created.

 Additionally, configuration file may include application specific configuration items, as seen in the DirWatcher example app (discussed below).